What is Career Coaching?

 - You are tired of corporate life and want to do your own thing, but aren’t sure what to do or how to get started

-- You are beginning to apply for college/university and don’t know what you want to do in life
+- You are applying for college/university or graduating from post-secondary and don’t know what you want to do in life

 Take this quiz to see if you need a career coach!
 Quiz: Do You Need a Career Coach?